Cover image credit

 Christianity needs a concept of structural sin

-For many people in the western world, their ideas of good and evil are heavily influenced by Christianity, even if they are not religious.
+For many people in the UK and indeed the western world, their ideas of good and evil are heavily influenced by Christianity, even if they are not religious.
 The Church teaches children that a sin is an act they do.
-Those children grow up into adults who don’t understand how they, without doing anything particularly evil themselves as an individual, can still be part of much wider problems, like structural racism, inequality, poverty and environmental damage.
-These are all ‘structural sins’, and our ability to respond to them is stunted by our inability to understand our role in them.
+Those children grow up into adults who don’t understand how they, without doing anything particularly evil themselves as an individual, can still be part of these much wider evils.

 Stuck with an idea that we are only responsible for our own direct actions, we end up unable to deal with any problems that lie outside our most obvious responsibilities as a solitary individual.